yogsototh/yblog/Scratch/fr/blog/Absorb-Github-Events.md

 >    Compute how much time to wait before our next call.
 > 3. Analyze the data and put them somewhere safe where they'll could be processed next.

-Apparently it seems easy.
+Apparently it seems easy (it won't).
 Let's try it.

 One of the goal of this series being not only to handle events in real time but to be able to handle a tremendous number of events in real time.
-The actual amount of data provided by github is quite reasonable.
+The actual amount of data provided by github is quite low.
 But in general you'll want to optimize things to be able to absorb a full firehose of events.

 For example, twitter can provide more than 20000 events per seconds.